The Conqueror Worm: Interpretation

 Poe's mother and father were both actors, and the poem uses theater metaphors throughout to deal with human life on a universal level.

 The poem seems to imply that human life is mad folly ending in hideous death, the universe is controlled by dark forces man cannot understand, and the only supernatural forces that might help are powerless spectators who can only affirm the tragedy of the scene.

 Though Poe was referring to an ancient connection between worms and death, he may have been inspired by "The Proud Ladye", a poem by Spencer Wallis Cone which was reviewed in an 1840 issue of Burton's Gentleman's Magazine.
 That poem contained the lines "Let him meet the conqueror worm / With his good sword by his side".

 "The Conqueror Worm" also uses the word "evermore", which would later evolve into "nevermore" in Poe's famous poem "The Raven" in 1845.

 Role in "Ligeia"

 The poem plays an important symbolic role as part of its inclusion in the short story "Ligeia."
 The poem is written by Ligeia as she is dying, though it is actually recited by the narrator, her husband.

 Because it emphasizes the finality of death, it calls to question Ligeia's resurrection in the story.
 Also, the inclusion of the bitter poem may have been meant to be ironic or a parody of the convention at the time, both in literature and in life.
-In the mid-19th century it was common to emphasize the sacredness of death and the beauty of dying (consider Charles Dickens's Little Johnny character in Our Mutual Friend and the death of Helen Burns in Charlotte Brontë's Jane Eyre).
+In the mid-19th century it was common to emphasize the sacredness of death and the beauty of dying (examples include Charles Dickens's Little Johnny character in Our Mutual Friend and the death of Helen Burns in Charlotte Brontë's Jane Eyre).
 Instead, Ligeia speaks of fear personified in the "blood-red thing."